FerencOlah/online_webshop_demo/README.md

 - Top 10 Bar Chart: This visualization focuses on the top 10 zip code values with the highest order brutto sum.
 It provides a more focused view of the top performers.

 - Pie Chart: The pie chart showcases the proportion of the total order brutto sum contributed by each zip code.
-It highlights the relative contributions of the mssys_bill_zip values to the total sum.
+It highlights the relative contributions of the zip code values to the total sum.